Sponsored by:

 Records of The Royal Canadian Rifles

-By: Rick Roberts, Global Genealogy & History Store
+By Rick Roberts, Global Genealogy

 In response to a significant and growing problem of desertions of enlisted men during the 1830's, the British established the Royal Canadian Rifles in Upper Canada beginning in 1840.
 The initial name of the regiment was The Royal Canadian Veterans Regiment.
 However in the same year it was renamed the Royal Canadian Regiment (not the same as Royal Canadian Regiment est. 1883), then finally the Royal Canadian Rifle Regiment.